nmcl/sandbox/GPT/README.md

 Basic RPC using socket/port pairs.
-Used for teaching in the later 1990's.
+Used for teaching at Newcastle University in the late 1990's.

 To build, just run javac on the sources.
 If any problems then raise an issue.